uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 ## How Does Globus Work?

 Globus is an ecosystem of software intended to make research data transfer simpler.
-The Globus web application at <https://app.globus.org> allows you to initiate transfers between any two endpoints you have authorization to access.
-The Globus Connect Personal (GCP) and Globus Connect Server (GCS) software let you turn any computer into a Globus endpoint.
+The Globus web application at <https://app.globus.org> allows you to initiate transfers between any two Collections you have authorization to access.
+The Globus Connect Personal (GCP) and Globus Connect Server (GCS) software let you turn any computer into a Globus Collection.
 At no point do Globus servers touch your research data.
-Instead, when you initiate a transfer between two endpoints, the Globus application tells the two endpoints that they need to talk to each other and data is sent directly between them.
-The endpoints update the application with information you may need to know, such as how much data has transferred so far, how fast the transfer is proceeding, and any errors that occur.
-If the connection between endpoints is interrupted for any reason, the Globus application will attempt to restart the transfer from where it left off.
+Instead, when you initiate a transfer between two Collections, the Globus application tells the two Collections that they need to talk to each other and data is sent directly between them.
+The Collections update the application with information you may need to know, such as how much data has transferred so far, how fast the transfer is proceeding, and any errors that occur.
+If the connection between Collections is interrupted for any reason, the Globus application will attempt to restart the transfer from where it left off.

 ## How Do I Get Onto the Globus Web App?